Change Point Detection Approach for Online Control of Unknown Time Varying Dynamical Systems: Introduction

-{\bf Contribution}: Different from prior works in online control, which study the control of time invariant dynamical systems, the present paper studies the problem of control of a time varying dynamical system over finite time horizon.
-The dynamical system we consider is a linear dynamical system with arbitrary disturbances, whose system matrices can be time varying.
-We specifically address the question of how to learn online and optimize when the system matrices are unknown in addition to the cost functions and disturbances being arbitrary and unknown apriori.
-Our goal is to design {\it algorithms with regret guarantees with respect to stronger notions of variability, such as the number of changes}.
-Towards this end, we consider the full information structure, where in addition to the cost feedback at the end of a time step, the controller also receives feedback of the disturbance, which is equivalent to the Disturbance Action Control (DAC) structure in \cite{minasyan2021online}.
-Our key contribution is an {\it online control algorithm that can adapt to the time variations irrespective of the magnitude or the frequency of the variations with high probability regret guarantees.}
+{\bf Contribution}: Distinct from most of prior works in online control, which study the control of time invariant dynamical systems, the present paper studies the problem of control of a time varying dynamical system over a finite time horizon for generic convex cost functions.
+Specifically, a linear dynamical system with arbitrary disturbances, whose system matrices can be time varying is considered.
+For such systems, we address the question of how to learn online and optimize when the system matrices are unknown, in addition to the cost functions and disturbances being arbitrary and unknown a priori.
+The goal is to design {\it algorithms with regret guarantees in terms of stronger notions of variability (compared to $\sigma$), such as the number of changes}.
+Towards this end, we consider the full information feedback structure, where in addition to the cost and state feedback at the end of a time step, the controller also receives disturbance as a feedback.
+We specifically consider the regret with respect to the class of Disturbance Action Control (DAC) policies \cite{minasyan2021online}, which are a widely used class of policies for online control of dynamical systems.